Before you purchase the Naked and Thriving Renew Serum, check out this similar and potentially better exfoliating serum to try

 If you’ve stumbled here in the process of doing some research on the Naked and Thriving Renew Serum, also known as Naked & Thriving Renew Resurfacing Night Serum, you are in great luck.
 This article is exactly what you need to read before you make a purchase.

-One highly crucial step in any skincare product research journey these days is to pop the product into the SKINSKOOL similarity review platform.
+One highly crucial step in any skincare product research journey these days is to pop the product into the SKINSKOOL ingredient-list similarity tracker.
 The search results that come up, give you a lot of contextual information about a product’s similar competitors in the market but also, in some cases, reveals a similar product that you might actually want to try instead.

-If you are a smarty pants who has already put the Naked and Thriving Renew Serum into the SKINSKOOL dupe finder, then you’ve probably seen this.
-There is indeed a 98 pts Match Score comparable as against the Naked and Thriving Renew Serum revealed to be none other than the highly popular Herbivore Botanicals Prism 12% AHA + 3% BHA Exfoliating Glow Serum.
+If you are a smarty pants who has already put the Naked and Thriving Renew Serum into the SKINSKOOL dupe finder, then you’ve probably seen that there is indeed a 98 pts Match Score INCI list comparable as against the Naked and Thriving Renew Serum revealed to be none other than the highly popular Herbivore Botanicals Prism 12% AHA + 3% BHA Exfoliating Glow Serum.

 What ingredients does the Naked and Thriving Renew Serum contain?